devjoshua312/Organisation-Management-Tool/README.md

 - `/register`: The backend of the create account page
 - `/debug`: A brief debug page with the essential tools for debugging like current dir, buttons to test endpoints and such.

+> If you like this project, show some support by [buying me a coffee](https://www.buymeacoffee.com/joshuaesvin)

 <hr>

 > ### Note